 Art, design, beauty, and culture can enhance individuals’ health and well-being – an assertion now widely accepted by the scientific community following extensive research and studies.
 This thematic issue will delve into the concept of cultural welfare, focusing on the cross-sectoral application of art/design and well-being.
 It will provide an overview of the close relationship between these elements, supported by scientific data.
 Specifically, the issue will examine the generative capacity of welfare and projects/collaborations arising from integrating art and design into “non-canonical” places, such as workplaces…

-Categorie: calls
+Categoria: calls

 Humanizing Energy